UK launches consultations on measures to protect children online

 The consultation covers several proposed interventions, including introducing a minimum age for social media access and increasing the digital age of consent.
 It also examines restrictions on design features that encourage excessive use, such as autoplay and infinite scrolling.
 In addition, the government is considering whether existing guidance on mobile phone use in schools should be placed on a statutory footing.

 Central to the process is the role of age verification and assurance technologies in enforcing these standards, alongside better support and clearer controls for parents.
+Under the proposals, the government is asking whether the public agrees with the statement that "adults should complete age checks more often, if it means children are safer online."

 To ensure a diverse range of perspectives are captured, separate consultations have been launched for: